Frédéric Luz

-Life and Work
+Life and work

-Frédéric Nicolas Jacques Rodriguez-Luz was born on 9 March 1964 in Toulouse, France.
+Frédéric Nicolas Jacques Rodriguez-Luz was born on 9 March 1964 in Toulouse.
 His Spanish grandfather settled in France after seeking exile from Francoist Spain.

 Since 1984, Frédéric Luz has worked professionally as a heraldist and has published a number of works on heraldry.
 He was a heraldic advisor to Henri d'Orléans, Count of Paris.
 In 2003 and 2004, Luz created coats of arms for cities and government ministries in the Republic of Senegal, as well as for Senegalese Presidents Léopold Sédar Senghor and Abdoulaye Wade.
 For his work, he was made a Commander of the National Order of the Lion of Senegal.
-Luz lives in France, is married (to Annie-Marie) and has two children.
+Luz lives in France and was married to Anne Marie Lauzeral, who died October 5, 2020.
+He has two children.

 Pretender to the throne of Araucanía and Patagonia

-On August 28, 1873, the Criminal Court of Paris ruled that Antoine de Tounens, first "king of Araucania and Patagonia" did not justify his status of sovereign.
+On 28 August 1873, the Criminal Court of Paris ruled that Antoine de Tounens, first "king of Araucania and Patagonia" did not justify his status of sovereign.

-Since the death of Antoine de Tounens, some French citizens without familial relations declared themselves to be pretenders to the throne of Araucania and Patagonia.
-Whether the Mapuche themselves accept this, or are even aware of it, is unclear.
+Since the death of Antoine de Tounens, seven French citizens have been successively appointed as sovereigns of Araucania and Patagonia.
+These were King Achilles I; Prince Antoine II; Queen Laure-Therese; Prince Antoine III; Prince Philippe I; Prince Antoine IV and the present sovereign, Prince Frederic I.

-The pretenders to the "throne of Araucania and Patagonia" are called monarchs and sovereigns of fantasy, "having only fanciful claims to a kingdom without legal existence and having no international recognition".
+French lawyer Orellie Antoine de Tounens was appointed by the highest Mapuche Lonko's (chiefs) of the nation, among them Lonko's Kilapan and Kalfukura and the Mapuche High Toki, Magnil, in a traditional indigenous Mapuche constituent assembly, thus assuming the title King Orellie Antoine I of Araucania and high Toki (high chief of war) in a traditional indigenous Mapuche Parliament known as a Futa Koyang (in mapuzugun Mapuche language) on 17 November 1860.
+The Kingdoms councils were composed entirely of Mapuche citizens as follows: Lonko's Kalfukura (son of Lonko Huentecurá) - Minister of Justice; Lonko Kilapan-Minister of War (son of High Toki Magnil (1800-1860); Lonko Montril - Minister of Foreign Affairs; Lonko Quilahueque - Home Secretary; Lonko Marihual - Minister for Agriculture.

+Lonkos, Lemunao, Huenchuman, Huentecol, among others, also actively participated in the creation of the Kingdom.

-The Kingdom of Araucanía and Patagonia is represented by a French non-profit organization whose purpose is to fight for the recognition of Mapuche culture, language and religion.
+The Kingdom of Araucanía and Patagonia was represented by Auspice Stella, a French non-profit organization whose purpose was to fight for the recognition of Mapuche human rights and self-determination from 2013 until July 2023 when all Mapuche members of the organisation were expelled and the human rights departments eliminated by four former members of the Kingdom serving as the board of directors and by the director general of the NGO.

-Frédéric Luz became actively involved in the work of the "Kingdom" of Araucania and Patagonia in 2014.
-Jean-Michel Parasiliti di Para as known as "Prince Antoine IV of Araucania and Patagonia" named him minister of communications and judge of arms of the Kingdom of Araucania and Patagonia.
-He was also made vice President of UN-recognized NGO, Auspice Stella, which works to promote Mapuche rights in the international community.
+Frédéric Luz became actively involved in the work of the Kingdom of Araucania and Patagonia in 2014.
+Jean-Michel Parasiliti di Para also known as Prince Antoine IV of Araucania and Patagonia named him minister of communications and judge of arms of the Kingdom of Araucania and Patagonia.
+He was also made vice-president of Auspice Stella which works to promote Mapuche rights.

 On March 24, 2018, Frédéric Luz was elected pretender to the throne of Araucania and Patagonia.